snps-steve/Enumerate-CVSS/README.md

 - Fetch Vulnerabilities: Retrieves vulnerable components from a specified Black Duck project and version using the Black Duck Server's APIs.
 - Detailed Output: Provides detailed output of vulnerabilities, including component name, version, CVSS 2 and CVSS 3 scores.
 - Export Results: Allows exporting the results to CSV or JSON format.
+The script will prompt the user at the end of execution to ask if exporting is necessary (Yes/No) and if so, what format (csv/json.

 ## Requirements